 - Magnets to hold jars onto the board

 - Thermal Laminator

 - Laminating Sheets

-Instead of paying them in money every single time, we decided to use a ticket system.
-Because our kids are young, we can get away with cheap labor.
-Lol!
+Instead of paying them in money every single time a child completes a chore, we decided to use a ticket system.
+Because our kids are young, we can get away with cheap labor (for now).
 So each ticket is worth 10 cents.
-Depending on the level of difficulty of the chore, it may be worth multiple tickets!
+Depending on the level of difficulty of the chore, it may be worth a lot of tickets!

-When they have finished the chore (and it has passed my inspection) we give them a ticket with their name on it and they get to put it in their “ticket jar”.
+When they complete the chore (and it has passed my inspection) we give them a ticket with their name on it and they get to put it in their “ticket jar”.
 At the end of the month, they trade in their tickets and we pay them in actual money.

 If you have a hard time remembering to pay them their tickets, you could create a specific time of day or a particular day of the week.
 Put a reminder in your phone if you need to.
 (I have noticed that my kids are less than enthusiastic about doing extra chores because sometimes I forget to pay them.)

 My kids are SUPER excited about the chance to earn money.
 I am excited to teach them how to actually save up their money for something bigger than something from the Dollar Store!

 We even decided to help them set a goal of something larger that they wanted to purchase to incentivize them to work harder for a larger goal.
 This helps teach responsibility with money, how to save, and how to spend wisely.